MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |---------|-------|
 |Windows operating systems that are still within their [Microsoft Product Support Lifecycle](/lifecycle/)|Windows RT|

-Configure automatic updates under **Computer Configuration\Administrative Templates\Windows Components\Windows Update\Configure Automatic Updates**.
+Configure automatic updates under **Computer Configuration\Administrative Templates\Windows Components\Windows Update\Manage end user experience\Configure Automatic Updates**.

 - If this setting is set to **Not Configured**, the use of automatic updates isn't specified at the Group Policy level.
 An administrator can still configure automatic updates through the Settings app, under **Settings** > **Update & security** > **Windows Update** > **Advanced options**.